Traditional Irish names. Naming conventions. Irish last names.

 The 1st son was named after the father's father.

-Understanding old Irish naming conventions can be helpful to Irish genealogy researchers.
+Understanding old naming conventions can be helpful to Irish genealogy researchers.
 Just bear in mind that these conventions were not necessarily adhered to by all families all the time.
 However, most families in the 18th and 19th century did follow tradition when a child was born, with the result that the same names tend to be repeated generation after generation.

 While this can cause some confusion when researching your ancestors, a likely 'mix' of first names can be helpful when faced with a choice of families with the same Irish surname.